 When asked which is the “great commandment?”
 Jesus tells those gathered to “Love the Lord your God with all your heart, with all your soul, and with all your mind.”
 Then he says the second, which is like it, is to “love your neighbor as yourself.”
 Astonishing the hearers, Jesus confirms that all the law and the prophets can be summed up in those two commandments (Matt 22:36-40).

-We especially thank all those volunteers, sponsors, and community partners who made Love Thy Neighbor possible.
+We especially thank all those volunteers, sponsors, and community partners who made the 5th year of LoveThyNeighbor possible.
 The event would never have happened without the overwhelming support we received and the blessing of a loving and good God.
-The whole day can be summed up in the words of a Trinitas mother whose children have been at the school for eighteen years: “This was the greatest Trinitas day ever!”
+The whole day can be summed up in the words of a Trinitas mother whose children have been at the school for over twenty years: “This was the greatest Trinitas day ever!”
 To God alone be the glory!